Understanding Your Subconscious Mind For Better Results

 For the first six years of our lives, our brain works on Alpha waves, the brain waves of hypnosis.
 In other words, until age six, we are about 80% unconscious, and nearly everything that we absorb during those years is sent directly to our unconscious.

 This is why we have little to no memories of ourselves before age six.
-My father died when I was five, and the best memories I have of him are because of the super eight movies that I used to watch of him and me years after he died.
+My father died when I was five, and the best memories I have of him are because of the Super Eight movies that I used to watch of him and me years after he died.

 When he was alive, I had no conscious memories of my father in flesh and blood.
 The first six years of our lives are significant because everything stuck in our unconscious comes from that period.